Grimm (TV series): Episodes

 Many of the episodes are loosely based on stories published by the Brothers Grimm, albeit with considerable artistic license taken.
-For example, the pilot centered around a wolf-man who preyed on women who wore red.
+For example, the pilot centered around a wolf-man who preyed on women who wore red (a story along the lines of "Little Red Riding Hood").
 Other episodes are based on different sources, including fables and legends, not published by the Brothers Grimm.

 Production

 Development and filming

 In 2008, CBS canceled development on a drama called Brother Grimm, written by Stephen Carpenter and produced by CBS Paramount Television and Hazy Mills Productions, because of the 2007–08 writers' strike.

 In January 2011, NBC announced that they had given a pilot order to a series titled Grimm, pitched by David Greenwalt and Jim Kouf.
 The series was produced by Universal Media Studios and Hazy Mills Productions, with Greenwalt and Kouf also serving as executive producers for the series, along with Sean Hayes and Todd Milliner.
-In May 2011, NBC picked up the pilot to series.
+In May 2011, NBC picked up the pilot to series, eschewing another supernatural police procedural, Ronald D. Moore's 17th Precinct.

 Filming on the series began in March 2011, in and around Portland, Oregon.
 Greenwalt and Kouf told Portland's NBC affiliate KGW that they chose Portland because of its plentiful forests in the city's two largest parks, Washington Park and Forest Park.